peterMangrove/mangrove-docs-test/README.md

 ---
-description: The Mangrove is an onchain, orderbook-based exchange where offers are code.
+description: The Mangrove is an on-chain, orderbook-based exchange where offers are code.
 ---

 # Mangrove developer documentation